 The IAA also attracted a lot of online visits.
 There was much discussion of the IAA’s new developments and industry highlights in advance of the exhibition.
 In all, since the middle of August there have been over 75 million contacts worldwide, 60 million of them during the trade show itself.
 Half of the over 10,000 posts were written in English – which is more evidence of the international significance of the IAA.
 And more than 95 percent of posts and comments about the IAA are positive.
 The IAA istherefore a show that has established its regular place in the digital world!

 After the IAA comes the IAA.
 One year from now, the 68th IAA Cars (Sept.
 12 to 22, 2019) will open in Frankfurt am Main, and in 2020 exhibitors and visitors will meet again here in Hannover for the 68th IAA Commercial Vehicles (Sept.
-24 to Oct.
-1, 2020).
+24 - 30, 2020).